 Living common-law as opposed to being married has no negative impact on issues relating to children if the relationship ends.
-Both parents have an equal right to custody of the children – this issue will be determined using the best interests of the child test.
+Issues relating to arrangements for the children will be determined using the best interests of the child test.

 Whether or not they are married to one another, both parents have financial responsibilities toward the children.

 Spousal support is available to common-law partners who meet the definition of spouse that appears in the Family Law Act.
 Section 29 defines spouse as two people who are married and

 either of two people who are not married to each other and have cohabited: